shanekeran/dublin-unlocked/README.md

 - My fellow Code Institute students for their suggestions.

-- Tutor support at Code Institue, for answering my technical questions.
+- Tutor support at Code Institute, for answering my technical questions.